hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ### Authentication Process to Obtain the Access Token

 The DSCC public API relies on an OAuth 2.0 third party authorization framework on behalf of the resource owner (HPE GreenLake Console's user) for security.
 The user starts by logging and authenticating into HPE GreenLake Console, which is authenticated by the Identity Provider (validated through username, password, or Multi Factor Authentication).
-Using the API gateway menu in GreenLake Console, a customer registers their client application (REST API client) to obtain the OAuth 2.0 API client credentials (client id and client secret).
-This association allows the user to obtain the access token from the menu, and user can then use the access token inside the token bearer field (header) with any REST API request.
+Using the API gateway menu in the HPE GreenLake Console, a customer registers their client application (REST API client) to obtain the OAuth 2.0 API client credentials (client id and client secret).
+This association allows the user to obtain the access token from the menu, and the user can then use the access token inside the token bearer field (header) with any REST API request.
 This action allows any client application or script to perform any API request to the correct instance of DSCC.

 ![client-credential application flow](/img/greenlake-api-access-flow.png "obtain client-id and client-secret")